davidsword/not-vulnerable-plugin/README.md

 SELECT * FROM wp_login_audit WHERE ID = 1 UNION SELECT option_id, option_name, option_value, autoload FROM wp_options
 ```

-Which would return all of the `options` table contents as if it were the `login_audit` table.
-The data is merged, returning with the login_audit's column names.
-The `secret_option` value would be visible in the audit log table in plain text, as if it were a time value.
+Which would return all of the logs, as well as the entire `wp_options` table contents to `$log`.
+The `wp_options` table is basically appended to `wp_login_audit` table.
+The `secret_option` name and it's value would be visible within the audit log's HTML table, in plain text, as if it were a username and time value.

 Note This UNION method works in my case because I've removed the passwords column in `wp_login_audit` for other reasons, so the column counts match.
 If the column count wasn't the same, with a slightly different query the injection could still work.